 WD My Passport Wireless Pro Instruction Manual

-A cost-effective battery-powered device that can quickly and reliably backup photos from a memory card while traveling doesn’t sound like a hard thing to do.
-And, indeed, the technology for it has been around for a number of years.
-But for whatever reason–maybe it’s simply that the market isn’t big enough–it’s surprisingly hard to find a good solution.
-My current favorite, the NextoDI ND2901, is desperately in need of updated specs, but they’ve decided to discontinue it.
+A cost-effective battery-powered device that can quickly and reliably backup photos from a memory card while traveling doesn't sound like a hard thing to do.
+And, indeed, the technology for it has been around for several years.
+But for whatever reason--maybe it's simply that the market isn't big enough--it's surprisingly hard to find a good solution.
+My current favorite, the NextoDI ND2901, is desperately in need of updated specs, but they've decided to discontinue it.
 The ColorSpace UDMA3 is feature-rich and has a lot to commend it, but I was underwhelmed with its reliability as a robust backup device.
 There are others available, but they tend to be expensive and geared more toward video.
-The Gnarbox is another innovative option, but it’s emphasis is more on mobile editing of action cam footage and it comes with much smaller SSD storage sizes.
+The Gnarbox is another innovative option, but its emphasis is more on mobile editing of action cam footage, and it comes with much smaller SSD storage sizes.

 The WD My Passport Wireless Pro doesn't have some the advanced features of those devices such as supporting multiple memory card formats and error checking.
 But it's an intriguing option as a simple way to backup SD or microSD cards on the road.